ergochat/ergo/README.md

 # Web interface

 Oragono also includes a web interface, which works with the REST API to provide a way to manage user accounts and bans.

+This interface is an early alpha, is in no way secure and will not be in a final release for a while.
+Requires the alpha REST API to be enabled (check your server config to enable that if you really want to).

 ## Installation